 Improperly managing project risk

 Projects often get off to a good start as the optimism and impetus of a new project can help drive it forward in the first few weeks or months.
-After the honeymoon period though there is almost always a hurdle along the way, which can cause the project to derail.
+After the honeymoon period though there is almost always a pitfall along the way, which can cause the project to derail.
 If you have not planned for risks effectively, the project could end up in serious trouble.

 Without proper risk planning the project manager and the team will then react to the issue by searching for different solutions that will help them mitigate the risk instead of putting in place a mitigation strategy that was already thought through.
 Because they do not have time on their side they cannot test or fully consider the merits of these solutions.
 They can only come up with something they hope is going to work, but they never really know until they give it a try.

 It’s in situations like these that effective risk management shows its worth.
 Risk management involves identifying, analysing, and responding to risk factors throughout a project’s life.
 This will enable you to supply a rational basis for making decisions in regards to all risks.
 It means that you are able to react much quicker, and that you can make better decisions for your team and your project.

 Project plans that lack detail

 You probably recognise the importance of having a project plan, but are you putting together your plan effectively?
 If you do not have enough detail in your project plan, this can result in time lost, as well as a lack of commitment from your team members.
 After all, if your team members never really know where they are in comparison with where they should be, they won’t feel very committed to the cause.
 This can result in considerable delays, which is why you need to put in the effort from the very beginning.

 Failing to embrace project management training